rene-aguirre/pywinusb/README.txt

 View the `./examples` directory for some (ok, few right now) scripts.
 These show, for instance, how to use pywinusb.hid to handle events from HID class devices usages events.

-A script that shows how to handle a hook control usage, from telephony devices, can be found on the `main project code page`_.
+Gernal purpose instructions can be found on the `main project code page`_.

 .. _main project code page: http://code.google.com/p/pywinusb